Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fft.rst

 Where possible, illegal values for template parameters, or illegal combinations of values for template parameters are detected at compilation time.
 Where an illegal configuration is detected, compilation will fail with an error message indicating the constraint in question.
-However, no attempt has been made to detect an error upon configurations which are simply too large for the resource available, as the library element cannot know how much of the device is used by the user code and also because the resource limits vary by device.
+However, no attempt has been made to detect an error upon configurations which are simply too large for the resource available, as the library element cannot know how much of the device is used by the user code and also because the resource limits vary by device which the library unit cannot deduce.
 In these cases, compilation will likely fail, but due to the over-use of a resource detected by the aie tools.
 For example, an FFT of ``TT_DATA = cint16`` can be supported up to ``TP_POINT_SIZE=65536`` using ``TP_PARALLEL_POWER=4``.
 A similarly configured FFT with ``TT_DATA=cint32`` will not compile because the per-tile memory use, which is constant and predictable, is exceeded.
 This condition is detected and an error would be issued.
 An FFT with ``TT_DATA=cint32`` and ``TP_PARALLEL_POWER=5`` should, in theory, be possible to implement, but this will use 192 tiles directly and will use the memory of many other tiles, so is likely to exceed the capacity of the AIE array.
 However, the available capacity cannot easily be determined, so no error check is applied here.